-Under the Equality Act 2010, public authorities have a legal obligation to comply with the general equality duty.
+Under Section 149 of the Equality Act 2010, public authorities have a legal obligation to comply with the general equality duty.
 This incorporates nine protected characteristics age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex and sexual orientation.